HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_exampleuse.md

 The iSCSI Software Initiator allows you to configure an iSCSI target device to be used as a boot source.
-The BIOS current configuration object contains a link to a separate resource of type `HpiSCSISoftwareInitiator.` The BIOS current configuration resource and the iSCSI Software Initiator current configuration resources are read-only.
+The BIOS current configuration object contains a link to a separate resource of type `HpeiSCSISoftwareInitiator.` The BIOS current configuration resource and the iSCSI Software Initiator current configuration resources are read-only.
 To change iSCSI settings, you need to follow another link to the `Settings` resource, which allows `PUT` and `PATCH` operations.

-The iSCSI target configurations are represented in an `iSCSIBootSources` property, that is an array of objects, each containing the settings for a single target.
+The iSCSI target configurations are represented in an `iSCSISources` property, that is an array of objects, each containing the settings for a single target.
 The size of the array represents the total number of iSCSI boot sources that can be configured at the same time.
-Many mutable properties exist, including `iSCSIBootAttemptInstance,` which can be set to a unique integer in the range [1, *N*], where N is the boot sources array size.
+Many mutable properties exist, including `iSCSIAttemptInstance,` which can be set to a unique integer in the range [1, *N*], where N is the boot sources array size.
 By default, this *instance number* is 0 for all objects, indicating that the object should be ignored when configuring iSCSI.